Synergie Skin SynSpiration Gala 2026 Terms and Conditions

 6 CLIENT OBLIGATIONS

-(a) As a participant in the Event, you agree to comply with all Event rules, guidelines, and instructions provided by the Organisers, including but not limited to, those related to safety, conduct, and the use of any facilities or transportation services.
+(a) As a participant in the Event, you agree to comply with all Event rules, guidelines, and instructions provided by the Organisers, including but not limited to, those related to safety, conduct, and the use of any facilities or services.

 (b) You must inform the Organisers of any medical conditions or dietary restrictions prior to the Event and cooperate with any special accommodations or requests made for your participation.